 Note: Since the size of networks are different, an 1% share of voice from some networks such as Facebook can be much more impactful than a 1% share of voice in smaller networks such as Applovin.
 Please don't compare the percentage number of SoV across networks.

 App Analysis within Store Intelligence provides downloads and revenue estimates for any app from the App Store and Google Play Store.
 You can add a cohort of apps to compare multiple apps' downloads or revenue across countries and devices.

 In the chart below, you are looking at the weekly downloads that this app got from the US App Store in 2018.
 Do you remember the point in time when this app started decreasing their advertising activity?
 As they decreased their advertising in April, their weekly downloads trend perfectly reflects this change as their downloads dramatically dropped from 30K+ to 10K+ in April as well.
 On the other hand, it proves that the app growth was significantly driven by their ad activities during that January to April time period.

-* Note: Sensor Tower's downloads metric is unique downloads per iOS or Google Play account.
-It does not count re-installs, app updates or subsequent installs on additional device for existing iOS or Google Play account.
+Note: Sensor Tower's downloads metric is unique downloads per iOS or Google Play account.
+It does not count re-installs, app updates, or subsequent installs on an additional device for existing iOS or Google Play account.

 How Does Category Ranking Change with Downloads and Ad Activity

 The Category Rankings feature within App Intelligence helps you track daily or hourly category rankings of your own or your competitors' apps over the selected period time in any country.
 While neither Apple App Store nor Google Play Store has revealed specifics about how they calculate category rankings, Sensor Tower finds out that both app store algorithms generally factor in average app store ratings, the volume of ratings/reviews, keyword density, app usage statistics, growth trends, downloads, etc.